Reviewable/Reviewable/docs/files.md

 !> Be careful if you’re trying to use `⌘-f` or `ctrl-f` to find something in the diffs when some are not shown.

+{:.tip}
-?> If diffs that make sense to be shown were omitted for some reason, you'll find a special notice above the first file diff that explains what happened and lets you override the decision.
+If diffs that make sense to be shown were omitted for some reason, you'll find a special notice above the first file diff that explains what happened and lets you override the decision.
 (See screenshot below.)

 ### Single file mode